tsantalis/RefactoringMiner/documentation/mcp.md

 - It does not host an HTTP MCP server.
 - It does not auto-open the desktop browser from diff-browser tools.

-Intent validation is structural evidence, not a behavior-preservation proof.
-A `matched` result means RefactoringMiner detected a structural refactoring matching the requested type and filters.
+Intent validation is not a behavior-preservation proof.
+A `matched` result means RefactoringMiner found a refactoring with the requested type and filters.
 It does not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.

-Use test results, review, specifications, or domain-specific checks as complementary evidence.
-PurityChecker can become a useful companion for the subset of refactoring types it supports, but default MCP validation does not run PurityChecker in this release.
+Use tests, review, specifications, or domain-specific checks alongside MCP results.
+PurityChecker may be useful for the refactoring types it supports, but MCP validation does not run PurityChecker in this release.

-Deferred features include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, and PurityChecker-backed validation results.
+This release does not include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, or PurityChecker-backed validation results.

 ## Troubleshooting